-The arbitration procedure RIPE NCC conflict is of an informal nature and is not meant to fall within the scope of the "Arbitration" as described in the Dutch civil law (Wetboek van Burgerlijke Rechtsvordering, Vierde Boek, "Arbitrage").
+The RIPE NCC Conflict Arbitration Procedure is of an informal nature and is not meant to fall within the scope of the "Arbitration" as described in the Dutch civil law (Wetboek van Burgerlijke Rechtsvordering, Vierde Boek, "Arbitrage").
 Parties involved in a dispute have the option to challenge the arbiters' ruling at Dutch or other national competent courts.